MAVLink Versions

 Version Handshaking

 Support for MAVLink 2 is indicated in the AUTOPILOT_VERSION message by the MAV_PROTOCOL_CAPABILITY_MAVLINK2 flag.
+It can also be inferred from the packet start marker byte.

+To be certain that a link supports MAVLink 2 transparently, a GCS or other component can use the MAVLink 2 handshake protocol to test the link.
+This is done by sending the MAV_CMD_REQUEST_MESSAGE command with param1=300 (PROTOCOL_VERSION).
 If the system supports MAVLink 2 and the handshake it will respond with PROTOCOL_VERSION encoded as MAVLink 2 packet.
-If it does not support MAVLink 2 it should NACK
+If it does not support MAVLink 2 it should NACK the command.
+The GCS should fall back to a timeout in case the command interface is not implemented properly.

 The diagram below illustrates the complete sequence.